ds54e/sv-mint/docs/plugins/macros_not_unused.md

 ### Limitations
 - A comment containing the words `used` or `reserved` (case-insensitive) in the macro definition block suppresses this warning.
+- For multi-line macros, place the comment on the final line of the definition (after the trailing backslash) to ensure it is detected.